Housing cooperative: Management

-In larger co-ops, members of a co-op typically elect a board of directors from amongst the shareholders at a general meeting, usually the annual general meeting.
+In larger co-ops, members of a co-op typically elect a board of directors from amongst themselves at a general meeting, usually the annual general meeting.
 In smaller co-ops, all members sit on the board.

 A housing cooperative's board of directors is elected by the membership, providing a voice and representation in the governance of the property.
 Rules are determined by the board, providing a flexible means of addressing the issues that arise in a community to assure the members' peaceful possession of their homes.

 Finance

 A housing cooperative is normally de facto non-profit, since usually most of its income comes from the rents paid by its residents (if in a formal corporation, then shareholders), who are invariably its members.
 There is no point in creating a deliberate surplus—except for operational requirements such as setting aside funds for replacement of assets—since that simply means that the rents paid by members are set higher than the expenses.
-(It is possible for a housing co-op to own other revenue-generating assets, such as a subsidiary business which could produce surplus income to offset the cost of the housing, but in those cases the housing rents are usually reduced to compensate for the additional revenue.)
+(It is possible for a housing co-op to own other revenue-generating assets, such as renting out space in the cooperative commercially, or a subsidiary business which could produce surplus income to offset the cost of the housing, but in those cases the revenue is used to reduce the costs of housing for the members.)

-In the lifecycle of buildings, the replacement of assets (capital repairs) requires significant funds which can be obtained through a variety of ways: assessments on current owners; sales of Treasury Stock (former rental units) to new shareholders; draw downs of reserves; unsecured loans; operating surpluses; fees on the sales of units between shareholders and new and increases to existing mortgages.
+In the lifecycle of buildings, the replacement of assets (capital repairs) requires significant funds which can be obtained through a variety of ways: assessments on current owners; sales of Treasury Stock (former rental units) to new shareholders; draw downs of reserves; unsecured loans; operating surpluses; fees on the sales of units by shareholders; and increases to existing mortgages.